The Challenges of Persistent Storage for Containers

 Create a volume based on a point in time from an already existing volume.
 In this example, a new persistent volume will be created based on the data that was present 300 seconds ago in the volume named existing-data.

-DataCore collaborates with Docker and Kubernetes to provide highly-available, high-performance universal block storage for your containerized environment, radically improving the speed of deployment.
+DataCore collaborates with Docker and Kubernetes to provide persistent block storage for your containerized environment, radically improving application performance and scalability as well as the speed of deployment.

 These highly concurrent I/O processes are specially well suited to optimizations from DataCore™ Parallel I/O technology.